 In 1963, The Menzies government authorised plans to mine the Gove peninsula, in the vicinity of the Yirrkala mission in Arnhem Land.
 The Yirrkala residents responded via two petitions written on bark in the Gupapungu language, presented to the House of Representatives.
 This was the beginning of a seven year legal struggle for the Yirrkala claimants’ rights to their land.

 Although the Yirrkala residents lost their claim, the Yirrkala bark petition raised the profile of Indigenous land rights in Australia, and prompted similar claims throughout the continent, such as Lake Tyers in south western Victoria, and the Gurindji strikers in the Northern Territory.
-Both of these later campaigns resulted in the return of lands to their Indigenous inhabitants.
+Both of these later campaigns resulted in the return of lands to the Traditional Custodians.

 Self-determination becomes the official approach to Indigenous affairs